ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 - 8 teams receive Opening Stage byes and are invited directly to the Elimination stage.

 #### Invitations [RMR]
-RMR invites are sent to teams of three or more members of the core lineup who participated in the Elimination Stage of the previous Major.
+Half of a region's RMR teams will be directly invited via Regional Standings.
+The remaining positions will be filled via closed qualifiers.
+The date of the Regional Standings used for invitations will be communicated in advance by the TO.

 #### World Regions
 Separating world-wide competition into regions that allow players to compete with low latency is important to measure skill on a level playing field.